x684867/nemesis_server/src/nodejs/deps/npm/doc/files/npm-folders.md

 ### Cycles, Conflicts, and Folder Parsimony

-Cycles are handled using the property of node's module system that it walks up the directories looking for `node_modules` folders.
-So, at every stage, if a package is already installed in an ancestor `node_modules` folder, then it is not installed at the current location.
+Cycles are handled using the property of node's package system that it walks up the directories looking for `node_packages` folders.
+So, at every stage, if a package is already installed in an ancestor `node_packages` folder, then it is not installed at the current location.

 Consider the case above, where `foo -> bar -> baz`.
 Imagine if, in addition to that, baz depended on bar, so you'd have:
 `foo -> bar -> baz -> bar -> baz ...`.
 However, since the folder
-structure is: `foo/node_modules/bar/node_modules/baz`, there's no need to put another copy of bar into `.../baz/node_modules`, since when it calls require("bar"), it will get the copy that is installed in `foo/node_modules/bar`.
+structure is: `foo/node_packages/bar/node_packages/baz`, there's no need to put another copy of bar into `.../baz/node_packages`, since when it calls require("bar"), it will get the copy that is installed in `foo/node_packages/bar`.

-This shortcut is only used if the exact same version would be installed in multiple nested `node_modules` folders.
-It is still possible to have `a/node_modules/b/node_modules/a` if the two "a" packages are different versions.
+This shortcut is only used if the exact same version would be installed in multiple nested `node_packages` folders.
+It is still possible to have `a/node_packages/b/node_packages/a` if the two "a" packages are different versions.
 However, without repeating the exact same package multiple times, an infinite regress will always be prevented.